learn-co-curriculum/dsc-permutations-and-factorials-v2-1/README.md

 The idea is here that we only "care" about the order of the first $k$ objects.
 The order of the other $(n-k)$ objects doesn't matter, hence they're left out of the equation.

-## Permutations with replacement
+## Permutations with Replacement

 When talking about setlists, it makes total sense to assume that songs will not be played twice.
 This is not always how it works though.
-Let's consider throwing a dice.
 Imagine a bag with three marbles in it: a green one, a red one, and a blue one.
 Now we'll draw marbles three times in a row, but each time, we'll write down the marble color and *put it back in the bag* before drawing again.

 Now the number of possible outcomes is $3 * 3 * 3$.

-Except for the fact that marbles can be  put back in the bag,

 Generalizing this to $n$, this means that the number of permutations with replacenent when having $n$ distinct objects is equal to $n^j$ where $j$ is the number of "draws".

-## Permutations with repetition
+## Permutations with Repetition

-Let's go back to the example where a teaching assistant has a meeting with 3 female and 3 male students.
-Here, we have n=6 objects, but unlike the previously discussed topics, there is **repetition** in this case.
+When using permutations, some elements may be *repeated*.

+A classic example is using permutations on words.
+Let's say you have the letters of the word "TENNESSEE".
+How many different words can you create using these letters?

+Simply saying that there are 9 letters so the answer is $9!$ does not give you the correct answer.
+Looking at the word TENNESSEE by itself, you can swap the 3rd and the 4th letter and have the same word.
+So the total number is less than $9!$.

+The solution is to divide $9!$ by the factorials for each letter that is repeated!

+The answer here is then (9 letters, 4 x E, 2 x N, 2 x S)

+$\dfrac{9!}{4!2!2!} = 3780$

+The general formula can be written as:

+$\dfrac{n!}{n_1!n_2!\ldots n_k!}$

+where $n_j$ stands for identical objects of type $j$ (the distinct letters in our TENNESSEE example).

 ## Summary